-Below is an overview of the proposal process, including some guidelines and suggestions, as well as some questions that may come up during process.
+Below is an overview of the proposal process for Main Stage Productions, including some guidelines and suggestions, as well as some questions that may come up during process.

 Starting the Process of Proposing a Main Stage Production

 If you have an idea for a production that you would like to pursue, you may first reach out to our Executive Director, Erin Evarts (firstname.lastname@example.org), if you have any questions.
 If you would find it helpful, a liaison from the Production Selection Committee will work with you to help you through the process of preparing your proposal.
 The Executive Director and Lyric Office Staff will handle inquires and applications to secure royalties and provide estimated costs for all shows in advance of a proposal, if applicable.

 What to Prepare